mantidproject/mantid/dev-docs/source/Testing/SliceViewer/SliceViewer.rst

 4. Non-orthogonal view
 ######################

-- For the ``SXD_MD_nonortho`` workspace, the non-orthogonal view button (see below) should be enabled - clicking this should also turn on grid lines.
+A. For the ``SXD_MD_nonortho`` workspace, the non-orthogonal view button (see below) should be enabled - clicking this should also turn on grid lines.
 When viewing the H and K axes you should see the gridlines are no longer perpendicular to each other.

 .. figure:: ../../../../docs/source/images/wb-sliceviewer51-nonorthobutton.png
    :class: screenshot
    :align: center

-- Check that sliceviewer gets the projection correct for an ``MDHisto`` object from a non-axis aligned cut.
+B. This tests that the sliceviewer gets the correct basis vectors for an ``MDHisto`` object from a non-axis aligned cut.

 .. code-block:: python

     ws = CreateMDWorkspace(Dimensions='3', Extents='-3,3,-3,3,-3,3',
                        Names='H,K,L', Units='r.l.u.,r.l.u.,r.l.u.',
                        Frames='HKL,HKL,HKL',
                        SplitInto='2', SplitThreshold='10')